SciML/DiffEqFlux.jl/docs/src/examples/multiple_shooting.md

 optprob = Optimization.OptimizationProblem(optf, Lux.ComponentArray(p_init))
 res_ms = Optimization.solve(optprob, PolyOpt(),
                                 callback = callback)
-gif(anim, "multiple_shooting.gif", fps=5)
+gif(anim, "multiple_shooting.gif", fps=15)
 ```

-Here's the animation that we get from above
+Here's the animation that we get from above when `doplot=true` and the
+animation code is uncommented:

 ![pic](https://camo.githubusercontent.com/9f1a4b38895ebaa47b7d90e53268e6f10d04da684b58549624c637e85c22d27b/68747470733a2f2f692e696d6775722e636f6d2f636d507a716a722e676966)
 The connected lines show the predictions of each group (Notice that there